Maastricht Day Trip – How to Spend One Day in this Charming Dutch Town

 Exhibitions focus on fine art both historical and contemporary.
 Artwork from the 12th to 17th centuries as well as modern art from the 20th century can be found here.
 The Maastricht History Museum is also a top museum in Maastricht to visit for history lovers.

 Maastricht is famous for its Vlaai or Limburg pie.
-This sweet pie has a rich creamy custard filling topped with crumbly streusel topping.
+This sweet pie has a rich creamy custard filling topped with crumbly streusel topping and is hands down the best food in Maastricht.

 When it comes time for lunch, I highly recommend De Brandweer.
 It’s located in a converted fire station, and this trendy cafe offers a range of healthy lunch options, including salads, wraps, and smoothies for a light lunch.

-- Café Falstaff: This laid-back pub is known for its impressive beer menu, featuring a range of local and international brews.
+- Café Falstaff: a laid-back pub known for its impressive beer menu, featuring a range of local and international brews.
 Their outdoor seating area is perfect for warm summer evenings.

-- Café de Zwaan: This popular bar has been serving up cold beers and a lively atmosphere for over 400 years.
-Try their famous draft beer, “Zwarte Ruiter.”
+- CafĂ© de Zwaan: a popular bar that has been serving up cold beers and a lively atmosphere for over 400 years.
+Try their famous draft beer, “Zwarte Ruiter”

-- Café ‘t Pothuiske: This cozy pub has a great selection of Belgian and Dutch beers on tap, as well as a cozy outdoor terrace.
+- Café t Pothuiske: a cozy pub with a great selection of Belgian and Dutch beers on tap, as well as a cozy outdoor terrace.
+This was our favourite.

-- Beluga: This Michelin-starred restaurant is one of the best fine-dining establishments in Maastricht, serving innovative cuisine and exceptional wine pairings.
+- Beluga: a Michelin-starred restaurant is one of the best fine-dining establishments in Maastricht, serving innovative cuisine and exceptional wine pairings.

-- Harry’s: This upscale brasserie offers a modern take on classic French cuisine, with dishes like steak tartare and duck confit.
-Their extensive wine list is a must-try.
+- Harry’s: an upscale brasserie offers a modern take on classic French cuisine, with dishes like steak tartare and duck confit, my only disappointment was the limited vegetarian options, but their extensive wine list made up for it!

 Fort Saint Peter in Maastricht lies outside the Maastricht city centre but is a must-visit destination for history buffs and nature lovers alike.
 This impressive fort, which dates back to the 18th century, is perched atop a hill overlooking the city, providing breathtaking views of the surrounding countryside.